QGIS: Refine Your Maps for Reporting and Publication

 North Arrow

-• Add a North Arrow your map by clicking the Add North Arrow icon in the left menu, or navigating Add Item > Add North Arrow
+• Add a North Arrow to your map by clicking the Add North Arrow icon in the left menu, or navigating Add Item > Add North Arrow

 • Click and drag in the blank space under the map until you’re happy with the size of the arrow